igorkovalchuk/android_adb_video/README.md

 Using another command (on your choice, like in produce.sh) you may create a small video from these images.

-If you are using the emulator - please modify and use screenshots.pl if you are using the real device - please modify and use device_screenshots.sh
+If you are using the emulator - please modify and use screenshots.pl

+If you are using the real device - please modify and use device_screenshots.sh

 Additionally you may read this: